 Tri-Town Initiative: Conserved Properties

-As of August 2016, the partners in the Tri-Town Initiative project have saved 268 acres on 10 properties.
+As of December 2019, the partners in the Tri-Town Initiative project have saved 473 acres on 13 properties.
 (The project partners are SVT and the Towns of Northborough, Berlin, and Boylston, with support from the Commonwealth of Massachusetts.)
-We are working to save an additional 11 properties comprising 221 acres in the coming year.

 Although SVT and our partners are managing this multifaceted project, it is the participating landowners who are truly making the project a success.
 Their love of land has led them to choose conservation over development.
 Some landowners have made gifts of land or conservation restrictions (CRs); others have realized significant income through the sale of property but have allowed us to stretch our conservation dollars further by accepting less than the fair market value of their land.